General Rules And Information

 For any type of rental, remember to bring money and your ID!
 We also recommend you bring...

-- A quarter for a coin locker (if you are staying nearby)
+- A $1 to rent a day-use locker (if you are staying nearby)

 - Water bottle with clip

 - A snack depending on the length of your trek.
 Snowshoeing requires extra effort compared to general hiking, so plan conservatively!